-Don't blame Packers for time conflicting with high school games
+Don't blame Packers for another game conflicting with high school games

-Friday night high school football is part of our sports and educational culture in the fall, and the Wisconsin fan base is being asked to make choices this weekend.
+Friday night high school football is part of our sports and educational culture in the fall, and the Wisconsin fan base is again being asked to make choices on the third weekend of August.

 But to direct wrath and shame upon Packers President Mark Murphy and the folks at 1265 Lombardi Avenue is not just useless, but ludicrous.

 Instead, direct it at a pair of buildings four blocks away from each other in midtown Manhattan: 345 Park Avenue, New York, NY - the offices of the National Football League, and CBS Headquarters, 51 W. 52nd Street, New York, NY.

 "The league just says, ‘This is when you’re playing,’ ” Murphy told the Green Bay Press-Gazette in 2013.

 When the NFL coordinates the preseason schedules, the television networks pick which games they want to televise.
 They also pick the times they want those games.

 Why?
 Because they're paying billions of dollars for the rights to broadcast those games.

 Those billions are what allow teams like the Packers to afford nine-figure contracts with superstars like Aaron Rodgers.